 Did you know, (according to Oxfam in 2013, before the additional 30% bump since then in the income of the world’s uber-richest 0.01%) that three months’ income of the richest 100 people on the planet (the 0.000001%) would be enough to eradicate extreme poverty, globally and permanently?
-One hundred people, leaving the other 7.5 billion of us unscathed.
+Just one hundred people, leaving the other 7.5 billion of us completely unscathed.
 Three months’ income, leaving the other nine months that year and all twelve months of their obscenely disproportionate incomes every year afterward, forever, unscathed.
 Think that’s too high a price to pay?
-It’s too much to ask?
-It’s too onerous to force them to give it up?
+Too much to ask?
+Too onerous to force them to give it up?

 (See Oxfam’s 2013 report, “Annual income of richest 100 people enough to end global poverty four times over”.)

-Just the increase in their incomes in the four years since the Oxfam report would have more than covered it.
-They could have given up nothing, retained 100% of their 2013 income, devoting only the excess over that income level for a couple of years, and resumed their unconscionably lascivious hoarding the next year and happily ever after at full load.
+Just the increase in their incomes in the time since the Oxfam report would have more than covered it.
+They could have given up nothing, retained 100% of their 2013 income, devoting only the excess over that income level for a couple of years, and resumed their unconscionably lascivious hoarding the following year and happily ever after at full load.

-In fact, it would have made the rich very, very unhappy, which is why, for decades if not centuries, the rich have had ample means to rid poverty off the face of the Earth, but stubbornly, criminally refused to do it.
-And we still refuse to make them.
+In fact, it would have made the rich very, very unhappy, which is why, for decades if not centuries, the rich have had ample means to rid poverty from the face of the Earth, but stubbornly, criminally refused to do it.

-Extreme global poverty could quickly be a thing of the past, never to loom its infested head again, but it persists because the people with the power to end it don’t want it to end.
+At the very least, extreme global poverty could quickly be a thing of the past, never to loom its infested head again, but it persists because the people with the power to end it don’t want it to end.

-When requirements to fix one of our worst problems are this minuscule, and demented, pig-headed, sadistic refusal to fix it rises to this appalling magnitude, we can’t reasonably draw any other conclusion:
+When the cost of fixing one of our worst problems is this minuscule, and when demented, pig-headed, sadistic refusal to fix it rises to this appalling magnitude, we can’t reasonably draw any other conclusion:

 Which of your family or friends or forebears or their friends came up with the idea that going to war would be a great idea?
-Which of them put officials into office so that they start a war?
+Which of them put officials into office so that they could start wars?
 Who do you know that’s eager for war?
 Anyone?
 If so, what kind of human beings do you hold them to be, and are you proud of them and your association with them?

 But the rich are eager to go to war.

 Although I admire their intentions and efforts to counteract the often horrifically inane and anti-human policies and actions of authorities all around the world, their successes have been marginal.
 Why?

 They make the wrong argument.

 Short of revolution, activists have mostly opted to object and protest the policies and actions of authorities by appealing or applying pressure to them in hopes they’ll change their policies and actions, which necessarily means that their authority must remain intact.
-This is not to stand against authority, but to legitimize it, implicitly endorsing it by arguing that it’s being misused instead of that it’s a sham and should be disregarded and abandoned.
+This is not to stand against authority, but to implicitly legitimize it, endorsing it by arguing that it’s being misused instead of that it’s a sham and should be disregarded and abandoned.

-Ironically, so-called “speaking truth to power” just reinforces an authority’s right and freedom to authorize profit-greedy, life- and world-threatening agendas.
+Ironically, so-called ‘speaking truth to power’ just reinforces an authority’s right and freedom to authorize profit-greedy, life- and world-threatening agendas.
 If they’re smart enough to be authorities and open enough to hear truth, do you really think they haven’t already heard and rejected it?
 Arguing with rulers to change their rules only confirms their positions and status as rule-makers who stand above the rules they make, not beneath them, subject to them.
 This is how protest undermines its stated goals by its own subtext, foolishly if unwittingly reinforcing the right and power of authorities to oppose, violate and defeat those very goals.

 What if the real problem is our underlying belief that some people have the right to make rules for everyone else?